tiepdotme/serenade-wind/_posts/2020-05-18-support-local.md

 -   [Pollo Fresco LLC](https://www.facebook.com/Pollo-Fresco-LLC-Anaheim-100976611474279/) - farm fresh chicken and eggs... whenever we have a hankering to make Hainan chicken, we'll stock up chicken from here
 -   [Sender One](https://www.senderoneclimbing.com/) - while our climbing gym is closed during this pandemic, we continue to donate to help cover furloughed employees
 -   [Zion Market](https://www.zionmarket.com/) - small chain of Korean grocery stores that carry marinated bulgogi, beef shorts, and chicken teriyaki.
 Some locations have a [Paris Baguette](https://parisbaguette.com/) (where I stock up on cream bread for the absolute best grilled cheese sandwich).
 Note, this is a great place to source wheat flour for baking when all the major supermarket chains have run out

+# Project Slocum update

+## as of May 19, 2020

+This post was originally written April 17.
+Since then, we've had more progress and conversations about moving, downsizing and buying a boat.
+Here is an update on where we stand on our [boat purchase](https://www.serenadewind.com/posts/boat-purchase/ "boat purchase").

+We revised the purchase agreement and sent it to Bill for review and comment.
+We also placed our security deposit on RJ Slocum into an escrow account.
+This marks one pivotal step in becoming a boat owner.

+Ch...ch...check!